aiyu221b3/isl-handsign-recognition-pipeline/README.md

 This respository has been designed to illustrate a pipeline for Indian Sign Language recognition.
 The following system is currently scoped to just 5-6 handsigns, however it will get updated to have a bigger set &amp; architecture in the future.
 # Important notes
 - This was created to be streamed using esp32 cam, however the code has been modified to work on computers.
-- This was written as a Kaggle notebook, and modified to a directory with python files for the repository.
+- This was written as a Kaggle notebook, so you'll see the input traces in the training files.
+Modification will be needed for retraining.
 # Reproducibility
 Before I hand over the commands to reproduce this, start by creating a folder called: `isl_static_prototype` since that is the root address for all files.
 # Data used